Typical Course Length

 How will I be assessed?

 Assessment is designed to extend your critical and creative capabilities.
 You will engage in at least five practical film projects, write a number of essays, reflective journals and critical reflections and devise a curatorial project related to documentary film.
-In the third semester, you will complete a substantial research-led film project of 15-20 minutes, with a supporting 5,000 word essay.
+In the third semester, you will complete a substantial research-led film project of 15-20 minutes (with a supporting 5,000 word essay), the shape of which will be determined in discussion with the relevant supervisor.
+You will submit your film work to appropriate film festivals and screening events and you will be supported in this by an experienced staff member.